graphcore-research/pyscf-ipu/README.md

 This will automatically compare our DFT against PySCF for methane `CH4` and report numerical errors.

 ## Generating New Datasets
-This shows an example on how to generate a DFT dataset based of GDB.
+This section contains an example on how to generate a DFT dataset based of GDB.
 This is not needed if you just want to train on QM1B.

 Download the `gdb11.tgz` file from https://zenodo.org/record/5172018 and extract its content in `gdb/` directory:
 ```bash